-Recreation events are commercial activities requiring temporary, authorized use of NFS land.
-Examples of recreation events include, but are not limited to: animal, bicycle, motocross, or triathalon races, jeep rallies, dog trials, fishing contests, rendezvous, rodeos, adventure games, youth treks, wagon trains, concerts, and other similar events.
+Recreation events are commercial activities requiring temporary, authorized use of national forest land.
+Examples of recreation events include, but are not limited to: animal, bicycle, motocross, or triathlon races, jeep rallies, dog trials, fishing contests, rendezvous, rodeos, adventure games, youth treks, wagon trains, concerts, and other similar events.
 A permit is required for these type of events, regardless of the number of people involved in the activity.

 The Forest Service permits commercial filming and still photography on public lands.
 Like other commercial uses of National Forest lands and resources, commercial filming requires a special use permit issued by the District Ranger.

 - Application and Process for Obtaining a Commercial Filming or Still Photography Permit (.pdf)

 - SF-299 Application (.pdf ) SF-299 Application (.docx)

 Note: Due to administrative limitations caused by staffing vacancies the Aspen-Sopris Ranger District may require all applications to be submitted a minimum of 15 business days in advance of the planned shoot dates.